Goethite: Usage

 Its main modern use is as an iron ore, being referred to as brown iron ore.
 Goethite is an important component of ochre pigments, and has been heat-treated for use as a red pigment since Paleolithic times.
 Iron-rich lateritic soils that have developed over serpentinite rocks in tropical climates are mined for their iron content, as well as other metals.

 Fine goethite specimens are rare and therefore are valued collectibles.
 Banded or iridescent varieties are cut and polished into cabochons for jewelry making.

 In a royal tomb of the ancient kingdom of Phrygia, a body was found believed to be King Gordias, father of the legendary King Midas.
-The burial shroud had been colored with a dye containing goethite, which in its original unfaded state would have made the shroud look like it was woven from gold.
+The burial shroud had been colored with a dye containing goethite, which in its original un-faded state would have made the shroud look as though it were woven from gold.
 Historians speculate that the legend of King Midas' golden touch might have originated from Phrygian royalty wearing clothes made from such golden-colored textiles.